mech/Notes/Design (Visual)/animation.md

 # Animation

+**The animations need to be way more subtle than you are thinking**

 * [Mt.
 Mograph YouTube channel](https://www.youtube.com/user/mtmograph)
 * [Ease and wizz AE script](http://aescripts.com/ease-and-wizz/)
 * [The state of Interaction Design tools](https://medium.com/p/f755c6515368)